Leonardo Pirondi: Career

 Pirondi's 2024 short film, Potenciais à Deriva [Adrift Potentials], premiered at the 53rd International Film Festival Rotterdam as part of the Tiger Short Competition, with a North American premiere at the 49th Toronto International Film Festival (Wavelengths) and selected to the 62nd Viennale, 53rd Festival du nouveau cinéma, 49th Mar del Plata International Film Festival, 33rd Curtas Vila do Conde, and 77th Edinburgh International Film Festival.
 In 2025 the film was selected to the Hong Kong International Film Festival, Prismatic Ground in New York City, and the Umbrales de Vanguardias Latinoamericanas competition at FICUNAM (Festival Internacional de Cine de UNAM).

 Pirondi was selected for the fourth edition of the Locarno Residency, which took place during the 78th Locarno Film Festival.
-He participated with a feature film project in development titled Amerika'atinga.
+He participated with a feature film project in development titled AMERIKA'ATINGA.
 He received the Paradiso Grant, a support from the Brazilian philanthropic initiative named Projeto Paradiso by the Olga Rabinovich Institute, to attend the Locarno Residency and he also became part of the Paradiso Talent Network.

 In 2025, he was named one of Filmmaker Magazine's 25 New Faces of Independent Film and he was awarded a MacDowell Fellowship for the Fall '25 Winter '26 cycle.

+Pirondi's 2026 short films, Memórias Encontradas Numa Banheira [Memoirs Found in a Bathtub] and Suíte dos Viajantes [Travelers' Suite], premiered at the International Selections at the 72nd International Short Film Festival Oberhausen and the 39th European Media Art Festival, respectively.

+In 2026, his debut feature Fractais Tropicais [Tropical Fractals], starring Ivo Müller and Valentina Rosset, premiered in the National Competition at the 23rd IndieLisboa International Film Festival.
+Followed by screenings at film festivals and art institutions such as the 70th BFI London Film Festival, 33rd Chicago Underground Film Festival, and the RECAT Theater.